 The “Undefined” Rights: Breaking Down the Technical Barrier

-For months, applicants attempting to access the Uttar Pradesh RTI Online Portal have been greeted not by transparency, but by a cryptic coding error:
+For months, the Uttar Pradesh RTI Online Portal has greeted applicants attempting to access it not with transparency, but with a cryptic coding error:

-While this may look like a minor oversight by the Department of Electronics and Information Technology (DeIT) or the National Informatics Centre (NIC), its implications are severe.
-By failing to fix a known login error, the state effectively “cryptically blocks” women and vulnerable groups from:
+While this error may look like a minor oversight by the Department of Electronics and Information Technology (DeIT) or the National Informatics Centre (NIC), its implications are severe.
+By failing to correct a known login error, the state effectively “cryptically blocks” women and vulnerable groups from:

 - Submitting new RTI applications.